 - Change of ownership where a change of keys is associated with a change in assignment of liability

 - Regulatory requirements, contractual requirements, or policy (crypto-period) that mandates a maximum operational life

 Description of the basic phases of a key life cycle

-The following paragraphs examine the phases of a key lifecycle and how a key management solution should operate during these phases.
+In the next few paragraphs, we'll look at the different stages of a key's lifecycle and how a key management solution should work at each stage.
 Note that every key-management solution is different, so not all of them will use the same phases.
-Some are not used at all, and other phases can be added, such pre-activation, activation, and post-activation.
+Some are not used at all, and other phases can be added, such as pre-activation, activation, and post-activation.

-Each key should have a key strength (generally measured in number of bits) associated with it that can provide adequate protection for the entire useful lifetime of the protected data along with the ability to withstand attacks during this lifetime.
-The different key lengths will depend on the algorithm that uses it.
-A standard cryptographic algorithm is recommended that has been thoroughly evaluated and tested.
+Each key should have a key strength (generally measured in number of bits) associated with it that can provide adequate protection for the entire useful lifetime of the protected data, along with the ability to withstand attacks during this lifetime.
+The different key lengths will depend on the algorithm that uses them.
+A standard cryptographic algorithm that has been thoroughly evaluated and tested is recommended.

 Backup and Storage